kevcjones/ngx-simple-modal/README.md

 # NGX Simple Modal [![Build Status](https://travis-ci.org/KevCJones/ngx-simple-modal.svg?branch=master)](https://travis-ci.org/KevCJones/ngx-simple-modal)

-* In development - moving over from ngx-simple-modal *
+* In development - we are moving over from angularx-bootstrap-modal *

 It is a library to make usage modal easier in Angular2, has no dependencies, but plays well with bootstrap or other frameworks.
 Create clear and reusable modal components.